 Picture this, a table on the terrace, beside a fountain and manicured lawns, scrumptious meals, amazing jazz, and limitless prosecco.

-Yes, you read that right, every Sunday from 12-3pm they offer brunch buffet and all the prosecco you can drink over live jazz music.
+Yes, you read that right, every Sunday from 12-3pm, they offer a brunch buffet and all the prosecco you can drink, accompanied by live jazz music.

-CJ’s @ The Waterfront Mall
+9. CJ’s @ The Waterfront Mall

 CJ’s is a lovely modern space with stunning interior décor.
-They have a huge, sweeping seating area so it’s a great spot if you have a large group.
+They have a huge, sweeping seating area, so it’s a great spot if you have a large group.
 The serene environment makes it one of the most comforting places to spend brunch in Nairobi.

 They have an extensive menu with various international cuisines.
 While they don’t offer any alcoholic drinks on their menu, you can have refreshing lemonades and mocktails.

-Pallet Café, Gigiri
+10. Pallet Café, Gigiri

-The River Cafe @ Karura Forest
+11. The River Cafe @ Karura Forest

 The River Café is located inside the Karura Forest.
 In fact, they are the only restaurant inside the forest.

-The venue is beautiful with a large seating area covered by a very high roof, open on all sides.
+The venue is beautiful, with a large seating area covered by a very high roof, open on all sides.
 It really feels like you are still connected with nature.

-The best part is that you can integrate some physical activities before you sit down for your meals.
+Include some physical activities before you sit down for your meals.
 It’s the perfect place to enjoy brunch after walking the trails or taking a bike ride.

-ArtCaffe The Oval
+12. ArtCaffe The Oval